rift10/soft-eng-24-25/projects/db-project/plan.md

 - [X] Make a java file for handling classes database
 - [X] Create test class cases
 - [X] Refactor DB code
+- [X] Create a connection to a port and test simple user interface
+- [ ] Log more data in the gui
+- [ ] Make functions to get classes from students and stuff like that
+- [ ] Add buttons in the gui
 - [ ] Rerefactor DB code
-- [ ] Create functions to translate values from sql database to strings
+- [ ] Create functions to translate values from sql database to useful data
 - [ ] Figure out how to get classes from a student's stats
-- [ ] Create a connection to a port and test simple user interface

 ## Notes